Jess Lee (Malaysian singer): 2018-2019: "The Opposite of Yes"

-On 8 June 2018, Jess Lee released her solo fourth album "The Opposite of Yes", featuring the official Chinese theme song "HEY BABY You're Mine", which she previously sang for the movie "Dear First Love", with the first wave of the hit song "The Opposite of Yes".
-In June 2019, Jess Leewas awarded with the HITO Good Sound Award at the 2019 HITO Pop Music Awards organized by HitFm.
+On 8 June 2018, Lee released her solo fourth album "The Opposite of Yes", featuring the official Chinese theme song "HEY BABY You're Mine", which she previously sang for the movie "Dear First Love", with the first wave of the hit song "The Opposite of Yes".
+In June 2019, she was awarded with the HITO Good Sound Award at the 2019 HITO Pop Music Awards organized by HitFm.

 2020-2021: Multi-field career and slash life

-Starting from 3 January 2020, he will serve as the regular host of the TTV music singing program "台視17唱" together with artists such as Mickey Huang, Kenny Khoo, Nine Chen and other artists serve as regular hosts of the show.
+From 3 January 2020, she served as the regular host of the TTV music singing program "台視17唱" together with artists such as Mickey Huang, Kenny Khoo, Nine Chen and other artists served as regular hosts of the show.
 From 28 February 2021, she participated in the second "All Star Sports Day" of TTV's sports competition reality program and was selected to become a member of the blue team.
 During the past two years, Jess Lee also worked part-time in the real estate industry and actually worked as a housing agent.
-Jess Lee has also invested in the development of skin care products and serves as the founder of the "Je Dare 5D Magnetic Series" skin care products.
+She has also invested in the development of skin care products and serves as the founder of the "Je Dare 5D Magnetic Series" skin care products.

 2022-present: "Happiness"

-On 19 July 2022, Jess Lee collaborated with the world's top 100 DJ 22 Bullets to collaborate on the electronic dance song "Blooming", which was officially released.
+On 19 July 2022, Lee collaborated with the world's top 100 DJ 22 Bullets to collaborate on the electronic dance song "Blooming", which was officially released.
 On 26 July 2022, the fifth music album "Happiness" was released.
 On 2 September 2022, the mobile game "Blooming" was officially released.
 "Mortal Cultivation of Immortality M" mobile game theme song "Mortal People Are Extraordinary".
 On 28 December 2022, the album "Happiness" won the "Top 20 Chinese Album of the Year Award" at the 2022 APMA Asian Pop Music Awards.
 On 9 May 2023, the album "Happiness" won the 5th BraVo Awards International Professional Music in Russia.
 At the award ceremony, she won the "Best Chinese Singer Award".